 Affordable Medicare Part D in Danbury, Connecticut

 Paying for prescription drugs out-of-pocket is almost criminally expensive.
 If you don’t want Medicare Advantage, you’ll need to sign up with a Medicare Part D prescription drug plan for prescription drug discounts.
-Beneficiaries who require frequent refills or expensive drugs should also read up about the Medicare Coverage Gap before purchasing a plan.
+Beneficiaries requiring frequent refills or expensive drugs should also read the Medicare Coverage Gap before purchasing a plan.

-The UnitedHealthcare drug plan is actually more affordable than it looks.
-The lower deductible helps offset the higher monthly premium.
+The UnitedHealthcare drug plan is more affordable than it looks.
+The lower deductible helps offset a higher monthly premium.
 They also have good customer service.

 The least affordable is Cigna.
 This plan has a high monthly premium and a high deductible.
 But the drugs they agree to cover may be worth it to some beneficiaries.

 Medicare Special Needs Plans